RNBBarrett/Gmail-Spam-Cleaner---Sir-Spamabot/README.md

   <img src="https://github.com/RNBBarrett/Gmail-Spam-Cleaner---Sir-Spamabot/blob/main/spam-cleaning-robot.jpg?raw=true" alt="Spam Cleaner Bot"/>
 </p>

-This Google Apps Script scans your Gmail inbox for spam keywords, unsubscribes from those emails if an unsubscribe link is available, and then deletes the mail.
-It then sends you a summary of what was deleted and unsubscribed from, including links to recover emails if necessary.
+This Google Apps Script scans your Gmail inbox for a pre-define list of spam keywords and then deletes the mail it finds.
+It then sends you a summary of what was deleted together with an unsubscribe link if you want to unsubscribe from future spam.

 ### Features:
 - **Keyword-based spam detection**: Detects spam emails based on a customizable list of keywords.
-- **Automatic Unsubscribe**: Unsubscribes from emails with an available unsubscribe link before deleting.
+- **Unsubscribe link**: Captures an Unsubscribe link for the user to use later.
-- **Detailed Summary**: Sends you a summary of deleted and unsubscribed emails, with links to restore them if necessary.
+- **Detailed Summary**: Sends you a summary of deleted emails, with links to find and restore them from trash if you want to.

 ---